eemanioui/eemanioui/README.md

 # Hi there 👋

 I’m El Mehdi, a software engineer who enjoys diving into complex domains and solving unstructured problems.
-My experience is mostly in JavaScript, Ruby, Go, React, Express, PostgreSQL, Docker, and AWS, but I’m enthusiastic about learning any technologies or skills that will help the team succeed.
+My experience is mostly in JavaScript, Ruby, Go, React, Express, PostgreSQL, Docker, and Infrastructure-as-Code deployments using AWS, but I’m enthusiastic about learning any technologies or skills that will help the team succeed.

 ## Featured Project